Souvlaki42/dotfiles/README.md

 # Dotfiles

-My configurations for every OS I have ever used as a daily driver aka Windows + WSL2 (Ubuntu) and Arch Linux.
+My configurations for my Arch Linux installation.

 > [!IMPORTANT]
 > If you like this repo consider giving it a ⭐.
 Thank you for your time. \